-Statutes authorize the Board to invest in obligations of the U. S. Treasury, obligations of any state of the United States, general obligations of any Alabama county or city board of education secured by the pledge of the three-mill school tax and certificates of deposit.
-Investments are reported at fair value.
+Statutes authorize the Board to invest in obligations of the U. S. Treasury, obligations of any state of the United States, general obligations of any Alabama county or city board of education secured by the pledged of the three-mill school tax and certificates of deposit.
+The Board's investments consisted of certificates of deposit that are reported at cost.
+Amounts held and invested by fiscal agents are reported at fair value.